SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 External Parameter Names
 ~~~~~~~~~~~~~~~~~~~~~~~~

-It can sometimes be useful to provide a name for each parameter
-when you *call* a function too.
+Sometimes it's useful to name each parameter when you *call* a function,
-This helps to indicate the intended purpose of each of the arguments
-you are passing to the function.
+to indicate the purpose of each argument you pass to the function.

 If you want users of your function to provide parameter names
 when they call your function,
-you can define an :newTerm:`external parameter name` for each parameter,
+define an :newTerm:`external parameter name` for each parameter,
 in addition to the local parameter name.
-An external parameter name is written before the local parameter name it supports,
+You write an external parameter name before the local parameter name it supports,
 separated by a space:

 .. testcode:: externalParameterNames